← Back to all apps

 • Node.js specialist.
 3) Mike

 • Full-stack developer.
-[Then immediately use hire tool for all 3] Here are the links to message them: [links]"
+[Then use hire tool for all 3] Here are the links to message them: [links]"

 • If the user asks for specific numbers (e.g., "best 2 mobile developers"), get hire links for exactly that many.